 Professor Paul Spicker is a writer and commentator on social policy.
-His published work includes twenty books, several shorter works and 90 academic papers.
+His published work includes 22 books, several reports and shorter works and nearly a hundred academic papers.
 A range of work is available on open access on this website.
 His studies of housing and welfare rights developed from his early career; since then, his research has included studies related to benefit delivery systems, the care of old people, psychiatric patients, housing management and local anti-poverty strategy.
 He is a consultant on social welfare in practice, and has done work for a range of agencies at local, national and international levels.
 After teaching at Nottingham Trent University and the University of Dundee, he held the Grampian Chair of Public Policy at Robert Gordon University from 2001-2015.
 He is now an Emeritus Professor of RGU.
-In 2018 he was a Fellow of CROP, the International Social Science Council’s Comparative Research Programme on Poverty, and a Visiting Fellow at the University of Lodz in Poland.

 Paul Spicker’s books have been published in 14 countries and 9